Saturday, 29 November 2025

 A history of substitutions for the divine name.
 Part 3: more in the New Testament

 A quick recap.
-This is a chance to bust some myths.
-In certain religious circles, a story has been put round that editing the personal name of God (that name is "Yahweh" in case you didn't know) - editing that name out of the Bible is a wicked thing to do.
-And people who say it's wicked also tend to think that any religion that uses any Bible with God's name edited out is a bad bad religion.
+Here we can bust some myths.
+In certain religious circles, a story has been put round that editing the personal name of God (that name is "Yahweh") - editing that name out of the Bible is a wicked thing to do, so some claim.
+And those people who say it's wicked also tend to think that any religion that uses any Bible with God's name edited out is a bad bad religion.
 This proposition that it's wicked is pretty easy to test.
 The obvious way to do it is to ask this question: does the Bible itself already edit out the name of God anywhere in its own pages?
 That's possible to check because the Bible itself quotes the Bible.
 That is to say, earlier parts of the Bible get quoted in later parts of the Bible.
 So if an earlier part of the Bible featured God's name, and it gets quoted in a later part of the Bible, we can track that and see if the name gets edited out or not.
-If we find the name does get edited out, then we know that the Bible doesn't see that as a wicked thing to do at all.
+If we find that the name does get edited out by original Hebrew authors of the Bible, then we know that the Bible doesn't see that as a wicked thing to do at all.

-These tools are used innovatively in the New Testament to reveal things about Jesus.
-So, after setting the scene in so many ways, including the Old Testament and the gospels, we come to more of the New Testament writings for what they reveal.
+These substitution tools were well known and are used innovatively in the New Testament.
+Why?
+To reveal things about Jesus.
+So, after setting the scene in so many ways, we come to more of the New Testament writings for what they reveal.

-In mainstream Bibles, substitutes for the divine name Yahweh are used.
-And there are some pretty noble-looking substitutes, such as "LORD" (which you often see instead of Yahweh).
-Obviously, this does result in Bibles in bookshops that say "LORD" a lot, but rarely have the name "Yahweh" anywhere on the page.
+Obviously, this does result in Bibles in bookshops that say "LORD" a lot, but rarely have the name "YHWH" (Yahweh) anywhere on the page.
 (Not all Bibles, but many.
 Choice is out there.)

 Matthew's Gospel